mjmcnelis/RKM.jl/docs/src/solver_options.md

 The floating point type used in the solver (defaulted to `Float64`).

-You can increase the floating precision for ODE problems that require high numerical accuracy.
-The following arbitrary precision types are supported:
+You can increase the floating precision if your ODE problem requires high numerical accuracy.
+The following high-precision types are supported:

 - `Double64` from `DoubleFloats.jl` (31 digits)
+- `Float128` from `Quadmath.jl` (33 digits)
 - `BigFloat` (76 digits, default)

-The float type used for the initial conditions `(t0, y0)` is independent of `precision`.
+You are free to use a different floating type for the initial conditions `(t0, y0)`.
+They are later converted to `precision` during the solver's configuration.

 For implicit ODE methods, we recommend using the default value `precision = Float64`.